turcinv/vasp_test/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## Contact
-For questions or feedback, contact [your email or GitHub profile].
+For questions or feedback, contact vitturcin@gmail.com.